-Fulltone OCD Obsessive Compulsive Drive
+Fulltone OCD V2

-Several factors of the OCD contribute to this versatility, but the main one is the two switchable modes it has.
+Several factors of the OCD contribute to its versatility, but the main one is the two switchable modes it has.
 A small toggle switch at the top of the pedal lets you select between LP (Low Peak) mode, and HP (yep you guessed it, High Peak) mode.

 Low Peak is more of a transparent boost, meaning that rather than sounding like an overdriven monster, it maintains the tone that you have.
 Switching into High Peak mode delivers a more aggressive overdrive, and this is where you can really push this pedal.
 You’ll hear a definite jump in volume, along with a boost in the mids and a little bit of boost in the high frequencies.
 Several users of this pedal, as well as Fulltone themselves describe the Low Peak mode as a more Fender-like “cranked Blackface or Tweed-style,” whereas High Peak mode is for a more “British” vibe (ala Vox and Marshall).
 This comparison sounds pretty accurate to our ears as well.
-As you can see, lots of tonal versatility here.

-The knobs are your disposal are Volume, Drive, and Tone, and they are very touch sensitive.
-The Fulltone OCD is quite responsive to your playing dynamics.
+The knobs are your disposal are the typical Volume, Drive, and Tone, and they are very touch sensitive.
+The Fulltone OCD is quite responsive to your guitar's volume and tone knobs as well as your playing dynamics.
 Play softly to keep the OCD at bay, and really dig in to unleash its power.
-We loved playing with the Tone knob, as it can really increase the brightness of a dark sounding amp, or conversely tame a bright amp.
-Here’s a great tip we found:
+We found the Tone knob can really increase the brightness of a dark sounding amp, or conversely tame a bright amp.
+Here’s a great tip:

 My favorite thing about the pedal is the way it cleans up when you turn down your guitar’s volume knob.
 I use my OCD with gain at about 3pm so that I can access some killer solo tones and roll down the volume for rhythm playing.
 Excellent pedal.
 I leave it on all the time during gigs.

-It’s difficult to wander around in the world of guitar pedals without ever coming across the Tube Screamer.
+It’s difficult to wander around in the world of guitar pedals without coming across the Tube Screamer.
 This iconic overdrive pedal has seen various incarnations since the late 70s, and continues to evolve.
 The Ibanez TS9 Tube Screamer is a reissue of the 1980s original, and is the most popular of the Tube Screamers.
 It even took the #1 spot in Guitar World’s The Top 50 Stomp Boxes, Devices and Processors of All Time.
 But enough with the trivia.
 Let’s talk about why the Ibanez TS9 Tube Screamer deserves a spot on your pedalboard.

 For being so popular, the TS9 Tube Screamer is actually not very versatile.
 It does one thing, and it does it well.
-We’ll borrow this line from a review we really liked:
+We’ll borrow this line from a review we liked:

 What it DOES do ... is to boost the signal at the front end, which essentially results in a more dynamic tone with additional gain.